 This makes this center much more enjoyable for my reluctant writers.
 Plus, they can add in some artwork when they’re finished.
 A big buy-in for many students!

 Reading Games – I love this center because it is rigorous while masquerading as fun!
-Kids at this center play games which are connected to this week’s reading skills like main idea, cause & effect, theme, or character traits.
+Kids at this center play games that are connected to this week’s reading skills, like main idea, cause & effect, theme, or character traits.

 I actually created a whole series of reading games, just because I really needed them for my classroom and thought others might too.